 Funds in the General Contribution Pool will be awarded through a competitive SHTC Contribution Program Request for Proposals (RFP) process.
-Minnesota Housing may require contributions to the General Contribution Pool to reach a minimum balance before publishing an RFP.
-Depending on the balance available for each set-aside category, Minnesota Housing may make the contributions available through the SHTC Contribution Program RFP and other Minnesota Housing RFPs.
-THE SHTC Contribution Program RFP is intended for proposals that do not need other affordable Minnesota Housing resources.
+Minnesota Housing may require contributions to the General Contribution Pool to reach a minimum balance before publishing a SHTC Contribution Program RFP.
+Depending on the balance of available SHTC Contribution Program funds, Minnesota Housing may make the contributions available through the SHTC Contribution Program RFP and/or other Minnesota Housing RFPs, including the Multifamily Consolidated RFP and the Community Homeownership Impact Fund RFP.
+Applications funded with SHTC Contribution Program funds through another Minnesota Housing RFP must meet all requirements of the awarding RFP, as well as any SHTC Contribution Program requirements.

+The SHTC Contribution Program RFP is intended for proposals that do not need other affordable Minnesota Housing resources.
 (Note: the Workforce Housing Development Program is a market rate program and not considered an affordable housing resource.)
 Proposals requesting SHTC Contribution Program funds and other affordable Minnesota Housing resources should apply through the Community Homeownership Impact Fund or Multifamily Consolidated RFP.